 2 mA load for 3 ms, after which VMark can be observed with minimum and maximum load current.

-If any measured IClass is equal to or greater than IClass_LIM min as defined in Table 33–10, a Type 2 PSE shall return to the IDLE state.
+If any measured IClass is equal to or greater than IClass_LIM min as defined in Table 33–10, a Type 2, Type3, or Type4 PSE shall return to the IDLE state.
 The class events shall meet the IClass_LIM current limitation.
 The mark events shall meet the IMark_LIM current limitation.
 All measurements of IClass shall be taken after the minimum relevant class event timing of Table 33–10.
 This measurement is referenced from the application of VClass min to ignore initial transients.

 All class event voltages and mark event voltages shall have the same polarity as defined for VPort_PSE in

 33.2.3.
-The PSE shall complete 2-Event Physical Layer classification and transition to the POWER_ON state without allowing the voltage at the PI to go below VMark min.
+The PSE shall complete Multiple-Event Physical Layer classification and transition to the POWER_ON state without allowing the voltage at the PI to go below VMark min.
 If the PSE returns to the IDLE state, it shall maintain the PI voltage at VReset for a period of at least TReset min before starting a new detection cycle.

 If the result of the first class event is Class 4, the PSE may omit the subsequent mark and class events only if the PSE implements Data Link Layer classification.
-In this case, a Type 2 PSE treats the PD as a Type 2 PD but may provide Class 0 power until mutual identification is complete.
+In this case, a Type 2, Type 3, or Type 4 PSE treats the PD as a Type 2 PD but may provide Class 0 power until mutual identification is complete.

-If the result of the first class event is any of Classes 0, 1, 2, or 3, the PSE treats the PD as a Type 1 PD and may omit the subsequent mark and class events and classify the PD according to the result of the first class event.
+If the result of the first class event is any of Classes 0, 1, 2, or 3, a Type 2 PSE treats the PD as a Type 1 PD and may omit the subsequent mark and class events and classify the PD according to the result of the first class event.
+If the result of the first class event is any of Classes 0, 1, 2, or 3, a Type 3 or Type 4 PSE treats the PD as a Type 1 PD and shall omit the subsequent mark and class events and classify the PD according to the result of the first class event.

+A Type 3 or Type 4 PSE shall skip all subsequent class events and transition directly to Mark_EV_LAST if the class signature detected during CLASS_EV3 is 4.
+A Type 4 PSE shall skip MARK_EV_4 and CLASS_EV5 and transition directly to Mark_EV_LAST if the class signature detected during CLASS_EV4 is 1 or 2

 Table 33–9—PD classification